firepear/homefarm/docs/diary.md

 These changes are the basis of v0.14.0, which will be cut as soon as one of my nodes finishes all its current tasks so I can do a reinstall for testing.

+## 2019-01-13

+Decided to make one more back-burnered improvement before testing last night's installer changes: if the user follows the install instructions and uses the `wpa_supplicant` file named there when configuring their wireless, then they don't have to pass the `ESSID` and `WPA_PASSWD` to the installer script.